View Jeanette Naquin's Obituary on HoumaToday.com and share memories

 She was preceded in death by her parents, Joseph and Alice Ledet; and brother, Emile Ledet.

 Visitation from 10 a.m. until religious Mass at 12 p.m. on Thursday, Jan.
-9, at Our Lady of the Rosary Church, 12911 East Main Street in Larose.
+9, at Our Lady of the Rosary Church, 12911 East Main St. in Larose.

 Interment Our Lady of the Rosary Cemetery in Larose.